for May 2022:

 69115 Heidelberg.
 Further directions are to be found on the DAI site.
 Look

 for us customarily upstairs – take the elevator to "2.

 Obergeschoss."
 Enduring appreciation goes to DAI Director Jakob Köllhofer for providing the meeting space and moral support.

-Writers Group, beginning its 27th year (founded in 1994), comprises interested English-language writers
+Writers Group, now in its 28th year (founded in 1994), comprises interested English-language writers

 and poets (published or not-yet-published) in or near Heidelberg